-CliftonStrengths for Students?
+CliftonStrengths for Students

 "What will happen if we think about what is right with people rather than fixating on what is wrong with them?"

-CliftonStrengths is a tool to help individuals discover their top areas of talent, so that they may develop and apply them.
+CliftonStrengths is a tool to help individuals discover their top areas of talent, so that they can develop and apply these skills more effectively.
 People who focus on their Strengths are more likely to have higher levels of engagement, productivity, and well-being.

 Developed by Gallup, the CliftonStrengths assessment consists of 34 Strengths.
 Gallup defines a Strength as the ability to provide consistent, near-perfect performance in any given activity.
 Taking the assessment allows individuals to identify, understand, and apply their most natural Strengths.